delivered the opinion of the court:

 Contrary to Denise’s contention, there is no indication that the trial court failed to consider these factors in its decision or that its decision was contrary to the manifest weight of the evidence.
 In the trial court’s view, evidence was presented by Edward mostly with regard to Denise’s mental health and her failure to facilitate and encourage a close and continuing relationship between A.R. and Edward.
 Although Denise presented evidence at the hearing that established a close relationship between mother and child and the child’s positive adjustment toward her current custodial situation, there was no evidence presented by either party concerning the child’s wishes concerning custody.

-Nevertheless, the evidence overwhelmingly established that Denise failed to foster a close and continuing relationship between A.R. and Edward by repeatedly interfering with Edward's visitation schedule, failing to facilitate a calm and positive environment for the child at the point of transfer for visitation, and making derogatory remarks concerning Edward and his family in the child's presence.
-The fact that the court did not interview A.R. or hear any evidence concerning her wishes about custody, or that the evidence indicated that both parents interacted appropriately with A.R., does not lead us to conclude that the court's decision was against the manifest weight of the evidence.
+Nevertheless, the evidence overwhelmingly established that Denise failed to foster a close and continuing relationship between A.R. and Edward by repeatedly interfering with Edward’s visitation schedule, failing to facilitate a calm and positive environment for the child at the point of transfer for visitation; and making derogatory remarks concerning Edward and his family in the child’s presence.
+The fact that the court did not interview A.R. or hear any evidence concerning her wishes about custody, or that the evidence indicated that both parents interacted appropriately with A.R., does not lead us to conclude that the court’s decision was against the manifest weight of the evidence.

-A great deal of evidence was presented through the testimony of family, friends, school teachers, police officers, custody evaluators, physicians, and the parties on the issues of A.R.'s progress at school, her relationships with peers and family members, visitation with Edward, Denise's performance on personality tests, and the interaction between Denise and Edward during the transfers for visitation.
-The court's memorandum opinion specifically states that it attributed virtually no weight to the testimony of physicians that evaluated Denise pursuant to Supreme Court Rule 215, since these persons last saw her approximately four years earlier.
-Therefore, we reject Denise's contention that she was denied a fair trial or that the trial court's decision was tainted by "inflammatory" and "prejudicial" testimony from these physicians.
+A great deal of evidence was presented through the testimony of family, friends, school teachers, police officers, custody evaluators, physicians, and the parties on the issues of A.R.’s progress at school, her relationships with peers and family members, visitation with Edward, Denise’s performance on personality tests, and the interaction between Denise and Edward during the transfers for visitation.
+The court’s, memorandum opinion specifically states that it attributed virtually no weight to the testimony of physicians that evaluated Denise pursuant to Supreme Court Rule 215, since these persons last saw her approximately four years earlier.
+Therefore, we reject Denise’s contention that she was denied a fair trial or that the trial court’s decision was tainted by “inflammatory” and “prejudicial” testimony from these physicians.

-In discussing the evidence presented, the trial court noted that the child's adjustment to her current home and community favored placement with Denise, since the child resided with her since the dissolution and there was a strong bond between the mother and her child.
-Although the trial court's memorandum opinion does not specifically state that the evidence presented rebutted the statutory presumption in favor of Denise as the present custodian, the court's reference to the present custodial arrangement indicates that it was considered.
+In discussing the evidence presented, the trial court noted that the child’s adjustment to her current home and community favored placement with Denise, since the child had resided with her since the dissolution and there was a strong bond between the mother and her child.
+Although the trial court’s memorandum opinion does not specifically state that the evidence presented rebutted the statutory presumption in favor of Denise as the present custodian, the court’s reference to the present custodial arrangement indicates that it was considered.
 The court further noted that the evidence presented at the hearing focused on the mental and physical health of Denise (750 ILCS 5/602(a)(5) (West 2000)) and the willingness and ability of each parent to facilitate and encourage a close and continuing relationship between the other parent and the child (750 ILCS 5/602(a)(8) (West 2000)).
-The court found that providing sole custody to Edward was in the child's best interest, reasoning as follows:
+The court found that providing sole custody to Edward was in the child’s best interest, reasoning as follows:

-"The record is replete with additional testimony substantiating Denise's absolute disregard of Edward's parenting rights.
-If there were some minor occurrences over control it may not have been enough to outweigh in [A.R.]'s interest in the strong relationship between Denise and [A.R.].
-Here however it is plain that Denise is committed to minimizing if not destroying Edward's parenting rights, and to permit such conduct is not in A.R.'s best interests."
+“The record is replete with additional testimony substantiating Denise’s absolute disregard of Edward’s parenting rights.
+If there were some minor occurrences over control it may not have been enough to outweigh in [A.RJ’s interest in the strong relationship between Denise and [A.R.].
+Here however it is plain that Denise is committed to minimizing if not destroying Edward’s parenting rights, and to permit such conduct is not in A.R.’s best interests.”

 Based on the trial court’s comments, it is clear that the court considered the present custodial arrangement but determined that the presumption in favor of preserving this relationship was rebutted by the evidence presented.